skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 help out I'd appreciate it.
 I'm not asking' for me, I'm asking' for Talla and the baby."

-Skeeve and Eomer make no comment, but Thordek drops 150g into Beck's hat.
-Thu'fir gives 200g, and finally Enoch the Cleric gives an astounding 700g to him.
+Skeeve and Eomer make no comment, but Thordek drops 150 gold into Beck's hat.
+Thu'fir gives 200 gold, and finally Enoch the Cleric gives an astounding 700 gold to him.
 Beck is moved by this.
 He thanks them.
 He tells them his plan is to get some conventional job in town and see if he can earn some travel papers in some other way.
 He'll then travel south and leave the island on his own.
 It might take him longer this way, but it will be safer and he has Talla and the baby to think of now.